dagimabyot/GDG-django-2025/GDG week 4/README.md

-"# Week 4 - Python OOP and JSON"
 # Week 4 - Python OOP and JSON

 This folder contains Python exercises and examples for **Week 4**, focusing on: